 How many times have you taken a poll?
 Have the results ever shocked or pleasantly surprised you?
 Did you ever go, ‘Holy Molly, what were people thinking!’ or ‘Yay, I’m glad there are more who think like ME’!
 Yeah, we’ve been there too!
-One of the reasons of answering a poll, other than expressing one’s opinion and preference, is knowing how one’s thoughts compare to others.
+One of the reasons for answering a poll, other than expressing one’s opinion and preference, is knowing how one’s thoughts compare to others.
 To highlight the similarity or dissimilarity between poll takers, you can use conditional messaging.

-To activate it, you will have to click on ‘poll result’ option under the result page properties.
+To activate it, you will have to click on the ‘poll result’ option under the result page properties.
 You can basically use it to show custom messages to poll users based on their results.
 For instance, if their result is between 0-20% then you can write a custom message saying, “Only Result % people agree with you.
 Which is less than X!”

 The next thing you can do is make the results visually appealing by adding an image or a video.

 Now, Let’s Get Some Leads in your Marketing Funnel